Prices for Children from 0-2 years old: free of charge

-Savor the best of Catalonia’s cuisine on this 3-hour Barcelona tapas tour through the historic city center on foot.
+Savor the best of Catalonia’s cuisine on this 3-hour Barcelona food and wine tour through the historic city center on foot.
 Strolling through the quaint narrow streets of the Gothic Quarter and the artisan El Born, you’ll visit some of the city’s most authentic tapas bars.
 All that in a company of an expert food guide who will not only teach you how to order these renown bar snacks like a local but also gives you an introduction to Barcelona’s history.
 Included in the price are tapas of your linking accompanied by an alcoholic or soft beverage of your choice at every one of the four stops along the tour.

 Whet your appetite for some of the best tapas restaurants in Barcelona built upon delicious food culture.
 Indeed, when it comes to tapas tasting, Barcelona is probably the best city to do it.
 During your 3-hour tour led by an expert guide, you will be able to get an inside scoop on the intriguing Catalan culture of tapas.
 You will acquire the skill to order tapas like a true local as well as sample some of Barcelona’s most famous tapas hotspots.